christran85-cyber/enterprise-security-operations-lab/README.md

 ## Nmap

-Nmap is used from the Kali analyst workstation for authorized discovery of the lab environment.
+Nmap is used from the Kali analyst workstation for authorized discovery of the Security LAN.

 ### Tasks